FabienFerrero/SUniCA/Examples/atcommand.md

 * Open Serial Monitor with 115200 baud

-* ==Warning==: Echo mode has to be disabled for this tutorial, you can use ATE command to toggle the echo mode
+* ==Warning== : Echo mode has to be disabled for this tutorial, you can use ATE command to toggle the echo mode

 * check Rak3172 Firmware version, type :
 ```